boyangles/ece-inventory-app/DeploymentGuide.md

  - You should see a working instance of the application running.

 #### Deploy over Heroku:
- - Create a free Heroku Account and set up a Ruby App.
+ - Create a free Heroku Account and set up a new app.
+ - I recommend consulting this Heroku tutorial to set up your first app - https://devcenter.heroku.com/articles/getting-started-with-rails5.
+Most sections are already taken care of.
+Being at "Deploy your application to Heroku" to see how to deploy on a remote server.